lucasvolkmer/d2l-en-branch/chapter_preliminaries/probability.md

 Note that here we use the more compact notation where $P(A, B)$ is a *joint distribution* and $P(A \mid B)$ is a *conditional distribution*.
 Such distributions can be evaluated for particular values $A = a, B=b$.

-Observe que aqui usamos a notação mais compacta em que $P(A, B)$ é uma * distribuição conjunta * e $ P (A \ mid B) $ é uma * distribuição condicional *.
-Essas distribuições podem ser avaliadas para valores particulares $ A = a, B = b $.
+Observe que aqui usamos a notação mais compacta em que $P(A, B)$ é uma *distribuição conjunta* e $P(A \mid B)$ é uma *distribuição condicional*.
+Essas distribuições podem ser avaliadas para valores particulares $A = a, B = b$.

 ### Marginalization

 Bayes' theorem is very useful if we want to infer one thing from the other, say cause and effect, but we only know the properties in the reverse direction, as we will see later in this section.
 One important operation that we need, to make this work, is *marginalization*.
 It is the operation of determining $P(B)$ from $P(A, B)$.
 We can see that the probability of $B$ amounts to accounting for all possible choices of $A$ and aggregating the joint probabilities over all of them:

 O teorema de Bayes é muito útil se quisermos inferir uma coisa da outra, digamos causa e efeito, mas só conhecemos as propriedades na direção reversa, como veremos mais adiante nesta seção.
-Uma operação importante de que precisamos para fazer esse trabalho é a * marginalização *.
+Uma operação importante de que precisamos para fazer esse trabalho é a *marginalização*.
-É a operação de determinar $ P (B) $ de $ P (A, B) $.
-Podemos ver que a probabilidade de $ B $ equivale a contabilizar todas as escolhas possíveis de $ A $ e agregar as probabilidades conjuntas de todas elas:
+É a operação de determinar $P(B)$ de $P(A, B)$.
+Podemos ver que a probabilidade de $B$ equivale a contabilizar todas as escolhas possíveis de $A$ e agregar as probabilidades conjuntas de todas elas:

 $$P(B) = \sum_{A} P(A, B),$$

 which is also known as the *sum rule*.
 The probability or distribution as a result of marginalization is called a *marginal probability* or a *marginal distribution*.

 que também é conhecida como * regra da soma *.
-A probabilidade ou distribuição como resultado da marginalização é chamada de * probabilidade marginal * ou * distribuição marginal *.
+A probabilidade ou distribuição como resultado da marginalização é chamada de *probabilidade marginal* ou *distribuição marginal*.

 ### Independence